 The student under the thesis option must register for four hours of 499 Thesis.
-Any student using the services of the academic staff or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used.
-Also, to register for 499 the student must actually be working on the subject under the direction of the advisor or thesis chairperson.
-No grade will be given for the course but credit will be entered on the student's record at the time the approved thesis is deposited in the Graduate School Office.
+Any student using the services of the academic staff or the facilities of the University must be registered for the semester or term during which the services are rendered or the facilities are used including the thesis proposal or defense.
+Also, to register for 499 the student must be working on the subject under the direction of the advisor or thesis chairperson.
+No grade will be given for the course but credit (CR) will be entered on the student's record at the time the approved thesis is deposited in the Graduate School Office.
 No credit for 499 may be given to a student who does not complete a thesis.